uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

     2. Provide the necessary funding to post-secondary institutions to educate teachers on how to integrate Indigenous knowledge and teaching methods into classrooms.

-    3. Provide the necessary funding to Aboriginal schools to utilize Indigenous knowledge and teaching methods in classrooms. iv.
-Establish senior-level positions in government at the assistant deputy minister level or higher dedicated to Aboriginal content in education.
+    3. Provide the necessary funding to Aboriginal schools to utilize Indigenous knowledge and teaching methods in classrooms.
+    4. Establish senior-level positions in government at the assistant deputy minister level or higher dedicated to Aboriginal content in education.

 63. We call upon the Council of Ministers of Education, Canada to maintain an annual commitment to Aboriginal education issues, including:

     1. Developing and implementing Kindergarten to Grade Twelve curriculum and learning resources on Aboriginal peoples in Canadian history, and the history and legacy of residential schools.